Skip to main content

 Bakes and Saltfish

-Popular breakfast or lunch of fried dough bakes paired with seasoned saltfish (salted cod).
-The bakes are fluffy fried bread, while saltfish is sautéed with peppers, onions, tomatoes.
-Street food and home cooking favorite.
+A breakfast or lunch plate of fried dough bakes with seasoned saltfish (salted cod).
+The bakes are fluffy fried bread; the saltfish is sautéed with peppers, onions, and tomatoes.
+You find it at street stalls and home kitchens alike.

 Plantain Pie